4d/docs/docs/FormEditor/createStylesheet.md

 *	Facilitates maintenance: Style sheets modify the appearance of any objects that uses them, so changing the font size in a style sheet will change the font size for all of the objects that use this same style sheet.
 *	Controls multi-platform development: You can have a style sheets that apply to both macOS and Windows platforms, only macOS, or only Windows.
 When a style sheet is applied, 4D automatically uses the appropriate style sheet (if the object has a defined `Class` property).

+## Style Sheet Selectors

 While adapted to meet the specific needs of 4D forms, style sheets for project databases generally follow CSS syntax and grammar.

-## Style Sheet Selectors

-As previously stated, style sheets for project databases generally conform to the grammar and syntax of CSS.
-The majority of form object attributes can be defined within a style sheet.
+The majority of form object attributes can be defined within a style sheet (not including object types, methods, events, and lists).

 Every style rule in a style sheet contains two parts: a selector and a declaration.
 A selector defines where to apply the style and the declaration defines the actual style to apply.